-On the southern side of Isabela, we enter Elizabeth Bay to explore a sprinkling of islets, a lagoon frequented by sea turtles, and surrounding red and black mangroves.
-On a panga ride, search for resting and feeding sea turtles along with lava herons, Galapagos penguins, rays and flightless cormorants.
-In the afternoon, we sail farther west to Punta Moreno, home to several endemic species on the seemingly barren lava flows.
+On the southern side of Isabela, Petrel enters Elizabeth Bay to explore a sprinkling of islets, a lagoon frequented by sea turtles, and surrounding red and black mangroves.
+On a panga ride, we’ll hope for photos of resting and feeding sea turtles along with lava herons, Galapagos penguins, rays and flightless cormorants.
+Sailing west to Punta Moreno, we observe several endemic species on the seemingly barren lava flows.
 The point is located between two volcanoes, Sierra Negra and Cerro Azul, and we step ashore to walk atop the hardened lava.
 At first glance, the corrugated rock landscape appears lifeless.
-However, the ropy and sometimes sharp black surface is dotted with numerous shallow lagoons harboring a wide variety of birdlife.
+However, the hard black surface is dotted with numerous shallow lagoons that harbor a wide variety of birdlife.
 Commonly seen species include flamingos, paint-billed crakes and white-cheeked pintails.
 We’ll also see endemic Galapagos flora taking root on this young, barren lava flow, including giant candelabra cactus, Palo Santo trees, carob trees and lichens.
 The protected waters of Moreno Bay are surrounded by mangroves—ideal habitat for sea turtles, which we may spy as we snorkel.

-Day 7: Santa Cruz—Darwin Station / Natural Habitat's Tortoise Camp
+Day 8: Santa Cruz—Darwin Station / Nat Hab's Tortoise Camp

-Day 10: San Cristobal / Quito / Depart
+Day 10: San Cristobal—Disembark / Quito / Depart